Dr. Shrinker (band)

-Dr. Shrinker is an American death metal band from Milwaukee, Wisconsin, that formed in October 1987.
-Being obscure, the band only came to wider attention with the release of a posthumous split EP with Nunslaughter and a discography CD, released in 2004 by Necroharmonic Productions.
-Three of the group's members (Tony Brandt, Scott McKillop, Matt Grassberger) would also play in Phantasm, a group in some ways similar to Dr. Shrinker, and released their debut album "The Abominable".
-The band broke up by January 1991, only lasting 4 years.
-The band has reformed in January 2013.
+Dr. Shrinker is an American death metal band from Milwaukee, Wisconsin, formed in October 1987.
+The obscure band came to wider attention with the release of a posthumous split EP with Nunslaughter and a discography CD, released in 2004 by Necroharmonic Productions.
+Three of the group's members (Tony Brandt, Scott McKillop, Matt Grassberger) played in Phantasm, a group similar to Dr. Shrinker, and released their debut album, The Abominable.
+The band broke up by January 1991, lasting for four years.
+The band reformed in January 2013.

 The Eponym was produced by Eric Greif.